Why the World Fears the Cross

 The world prefers strength that dominates, success that impresses, and freedom without limits.
 The Cross contradicts all three.
 The Cross announces that the deepest power is self-gift, that the truest success is fidelity, and that the highest freedom is obedience to love.

-This is unsettling.
+This revelation is unsettling.

 The Cross also exposes illusions.
 It reveals that human control is fragile.
 It reveals that suffering cannot be eliminated by intelligence or wealth.
-It reveals that we will all face the question: what do we do when we cannot fix things?
+It reveals that we will all face the question: What do we do when we cannot fix things?

 But Christ does not offer a Cross-less discipleship.